Therefore you now have sorrow, but I will see you again, and your heart will rejoice, and no one will take your joy away from you. John 16:22

 5 David’s anger burned hot against the man, and he said to Nathan, “As the Lord lives, the man who has done this deserves to die!
 6 He must restore the lamb fourfold, because he did this thing and because he had no pity!”

 7 Nathan said to David, “You are the man.
 This is what the Lord, the God of Israel, says: ‘I anointed you king over Israel, and I delivered you from the hand of Saul.
-8 I gave you your master’s house, and your master’s wives into your bosom, and gave you the house of Israel and of Judah; and if that would have been too little, I would have added to you many more such things.
+8 I gave you your master’s house and your master’s wives into your bosom and gave you the house of Israel and of Judah, and if that would have been too little, I would have added to you many more such things.
 9 Why have you despised the word of the Lord, to do that which is evil in his sight?
-You have struck Uriah the Hittite with the sword, and have taken his wife to be your wife, and have slain him with the sword of the Ammonites.
-10 Now therefore the sword will never depart from your house, because you have despised me, and have taken wife of Uriah the Hittite to be your wife.’
+You have struck Uriah the Hittite with the sword and have taken his wife to be your wife and have slain him with the sword of the Ammonites.
+10 Now therefore the sword will never depart from your house, because you have despised me and have taken the wife of Uriah the Hittite to be your wife.’

-11 “This is what the Lord says: ‘I will raise up disaster against you out of your own house; and I will take your wives before your eyes, and give them to your companion, and he will lie with your wives in the sight of this sun.
-12 For you did this secretly, but I will do this thing before all Israel in the sun’s light.’ ”
+11 “This is what the Lord says: ‘I will raise up disaster against you out of your own house, and I will take your wives before your eyes and give them to your companion, and he will lie with your wives in the sight of this sun.
+12 For you did this secretly, but I will do this thing before all Israel and before the sun.’ ”

 David’s Loss and Repentance